 Summary: The research group led by Dr. Jing Ma in the Division of Public Health Sciences at Fred Hutchinson Cancer Research Center and Prof. Ali Shojaie in the Department of Biostatistics at the University of Washington is seeking for a highly motivated postdoctoral researcher to develop novel statistical methods for problems in genomics and microbiome.
 The project will focus on methods for analysis of complex biological/ecological systems using novel statistical machine learning tools, including network analysis, high-dimensional regression and inference.
 This is a unique opportunity for someone who is interested in a collaborative environment and interacting with investigators with diverse experiences.
 The position is available for 2 years from August 1st 2018 (or by negotiation).

 Duties and Responsibilities: The successful candidate will work with Dr. Jing Ma and Prof. Ali Shojaie in developing novel statistical/computational methods in the context of genomics and microbiome.
 He/she will have opportunities to join collaborative research projects within Fred Hutch and UW as well as external collaborations.

 In addition, the ideal candidate will also have

 How to Apply: Please email the following materials to email@example.com:

 Fred Hutch is excited to host the 2018 Microbiome Symposium on March 16th, 2018!
 Sessons include

-I will join Biostatistics within Division of Public Health Sciences as Assistant Member, starting from August 1st, 2017.
+Jing will join Biostatistics within Division of Public Health Sciences as Assistant Professor, starting from August 1st, 2017.